Chanel Ayan

-Chanel Ayan (formerly Ayan Pillott; 7 June 1978) is a Kenyan-born, Somali model, businesswoman and television personality.
+Chanel Ayan (formerly Ayan Pillott; born 7 June 1978) is a Somali model, businesswoman and television personality.
 She has worked with a number of top designers including Chanel, Tiffany & Co., Cartier, Valentino and Dolce & Gabanna.
 She is the founder of Ayan Beauty and Ayan Skin, her brand of makeup, alongside makeup artist Toni Malt.
 Ayan is also known for starring in the Bravo reality series The Real Housewives of Dubai, which she joined in the show's first season.

 Early life

 Ayan was born in Malaba, Kenya, a small town along the Kenya-Uganda border.
 Due to her father's alcoholism, she was raised mostly by her mother, attending school in both Kenya and Uganda as a child.
 She grew up with five other siblings.
 She is very close with two of them, Ifrah and Sadiq.

 At the age of 5, both Ayan and her sister Ifrah experienced forced genital mutilation and female circumcision against their will so they would "remain virgins until marriage," a practice that is still very prominent in some parts of Africa, Asia and the Middle East.
 The mutilation occurred when Ayan's aunt and grandmother brought both her and her sister to a house, where they were tied to a bed and circumcised.

 At the age of 14, her father unsuccessfully attempted to sell her into marriage, however, this was prevented by her sister.

 Ayan uses her platform to shed light on what she believes is "a barbaric practice."
 She refers to herself as a "survivor" that was "utterly betrayed by her culture."